bluecherrydvr/bluecherry-apps/misc/DATABASE_OPTIMIZATION_3.1.14.md

 ## Migration Guide

 ### 1. Automatic MySQL Configuration
-MySQL optimization is now **automatic** during BlueCherry installation and upgrade.
+MySQL optimization is now **automatic** during Bluecherry installation and upgrade.
 The system will:
 - Detect your MySQL configuration file
 - Create a backup of original settings
-- Apply BlueCherry-optimized settings
+- Apply Bluecherry-optimized settings
 - Restart MySQL service to apply changes

 ### 2. Verify Installation